 Returns and refunds also have the potential to make the customer feel positively inclined toward the merchant and more likely to shop with them again.
-Chargebacks, on the other hand, have the added downside of increasing your chargeback ratio, bringing you closer to the threshold at which you may suffer additional fees and risk losing your merchant account.
+Chargebacks, on the other hand, are likely to to leave a customer with negative feelings about the merchant, and can lead to bad reviews and negative word of mouth in addition to the loss of a customer.

-It’s important to understand why customers make returns, because these are often the same reasons behind chargebacks, especially friendly fraud.
-Analyzing these reasons can shed light on any chargeback problems you might be having and show you where you need to improve your customer service and other business operations.
+It’s important to understand why customers make returns, because these are often the same reasons behind chargebacks.
+Friendly fraud chargebacks can be the result of a customer feeling dissatisfied with their purchase, and preventing that dissatisfaction prevents returns and chargebacks alike.
+Analyzing the reasons your customers might be dissatisfied can shed light on any chargeback problems you might be having, and show you where you need to improve your customer service and other business operations.

 Customers often order the wrong thing—maybe it’s a peripheral that’s incompatible with their device, or clothes that don’t fit.
 In these cases, they might have benefited from considering their purchase more carefully, but it’s understandable that they wouldn’t want to be stuck with a product they can’t use.

-On the other hand, sometimes merchants ship the wrong thing.
+On the other hand, sometimes the customer places their order correctly, but the merchant ships the wrong item.
 In these instances, the merchant has a clear obligation to accept the return and ship the correct item.

 Items sometimes get damaged during shipping, or they leave the warehouse in damaged or defective condition.
 Here again, the customer clearly has the right to receive an undamaged and functional product or get their money back.
 To avoid this, inspect items and pack them carefully before shipping.